Global Security Threats: Find out about the threat of general and low-level crime around the world.

 Crime rates around the world have been rapidly increasing.
 Including the sharp increase of violence used to enable profitable criminal activity and violence as an act of crime in itself.

-Globalisation has caused a negative effect in relation to crime in certain areas, with criminals exploiting the ease of movement and the increased destiny of population in major cities, coupled with reduced police forces and overall effectiveness of the judicial system in these areas, coping with the increased volume of crime.
+Globalisation has caused a negative effect in relation to crime in certain areas, with criminals exploiting the ease of movement and the increased destiny of population in major cities, coupled with reduced police forces and the overall effectiveness of the judicial system in these areas, coping with the increased volume of crime.

-The sharp increase of violent crime is also a serious problem, this includes incidents of wounding and assault with or without injury, both can not be neglected or overlooked in present society, as more and more victims are not seeing a sufficient effort to protect the pubic in major globalised cities and are increasingly not seeing an outcome of 'justice being served' in many developed, presumed safe, countries.
+The sharp increase in violent crime is also a serious problem, this includes incidents of wounding and assault with or without injury, both can not be neglected or overlooked in present society, as more and more victims are not seeing a sufficient effort to protect the public in major globalised cities and are increasingly not seeing an outcome of 'justice being served' in many developed, presumed safe, countries.

-In many countries poverty is often seen as a major cause of general crime, with high levels of crime often being associated with communities where poverty is particularly prevalent.
+In many countries, poverty is often seen as a major cause of general crime, with high levels of crime often associated with communities where poverty is particularly prevalent.
 There are many countries around the globe affected by poverty and show that this can be a major contributing part of the problem, with many of these countries having consistently high levels of crime.
 This is not identical or the case in every country regarding the volume, type and severity of crime in many instances, as some have only moderate crime levels and other variations include huge differences in the types of crime committed.
-In some countries crime is associated with high levels of violence, in others it is simply theft, while in others there is a large element of organised crime involving drugs, prostitution and racketeering, all being a serious issue in various poor economies.
+In some countries crime is associated with high levels of violence, in others, it is simply theft, while in others there is a large element of organised crime involving drugs, prostitution and racketeering, all being a serious issue in various poor economies.

 Crime is extremely difficult to completely remove from any society.
 It is also difficult to eliminate the risk of being exposed to, or being a target of crime.
 Countries and cities with a strong police force coupled with high sentences for convictions, inevitably help to reduce the overall crime rate in a particular country.
-The greatest influence in the level of crime lies in the perceived honesty and trust of the government, authorities and police force of any particular country.
-Where government and business are perceived to be corrupt and dishonest, there is little prospect of reducing the overall levels of crime.
+The greatest influence on the level of crime lies in the perceived honesty and trust of the government, authorities and police force of any particular country.
+Where government and businesses are perceived to be corrupt and dishonest, there is little prospect of reducing the overall levels of crime.
 This can be seen when governments change towards or adopt leadership that provides a high level of integrity and honesty, this leads to more trust in the authorities and more support for any given law enforcement.
 Although the effectiveness of a particular police force and government can not fully protect people, it can produce a strong deterrent towards crime and can reduce the risk of being a victim of crime.
 Some countries adopt a harsh method of policing and governance which may reduce the levels of crime to a low level comparatively, but this can have a negative effect on the freedom of people, including visitors and does not completely eliminate crime of any type.

 There are numerous personal steps that can be taken to protect individuals, property and businesses against crime.
 These steps include basic situational awareness of the region's, country's and location's risk of crime in general, whether in a home country or while travelling or visiting new or previously visited locations around the world.
 Including awareness of the level and effectiveness of law enforcement and security within the location in question.
 Robust action taken towards implementing good risk management, crisis management and security measures are also advisable steps that reduce the risk of being exposed to crime and ensure a positive outcome should an incident take place.
-Although risk can never be eliminated, preparedness can have a huge effect of reducing the risks faced by any individual, business or organisation, anywhere around the globe, regardless of the level of crime.
+Although risk can never be eliminated, preparedness can have a huge effect on reducing the risks faced by any individual, business or organisation, anywhere around the globe, regardless of the level of crime.